 If a tooth is chipped or damaged

 Contact the dentist immediately.
 Find any tooth fragments.
 Rinse in cool water and place in a clean cup with milk, saliva, or water and take them with you to the dentist.
 Prompt treatment is critical for preventing infection and avoiding potential complications.
 If there is any injury to the mouth, treat with cold compresses to decrease swelling.
 If tooth loss is the result of a more severe or complicated injury, call for emergency services to insure that proper care is given to the entire injury.
-Call the dentist en route to the hospital or immediately upon arrival.
+Call the Emergency Pediatric Dentist in Katy en route to the hospital or immediately upon arrival.

 Keep up with check-ups.

 An emergency situation is no time to try to come up with a plan of action.
 Instead, it’s best to be prepared well in advance of any unforeseen injuries.
 Maintaining regular six month check-ups can help lay the groundwork for handling potential emergency situations when you don’t have time to think about what to do next.
-Call our pediatric dentist in Katy to schedule an appointment.
+Call our Kids Dentist in Katy to schedule an appointment.